nekevss/Dummy-release-test/README.md

 Now it's just time to get the changelog working.

 I realized that I wasn't sending my local commits up to remote, so let's first test that.

+## v0.0.11

+I forgot to change the CHANGELOG.md -> BODY.md

+I really think I should probably be echoing body too just to ensure that it's there, but let's see.